Get a quote

 • Continuously refine stories during backlog grooming

-User stories are not “write once and done.”
-They evolve.
-During backlog refinement (or grooming), your team can review stories, clarify details, and adjust priorities.
-This ongoing process keeps the backlog clean, relevant, and ready for upcoming sprints.
+User stories are not static.
+During backlog refinement, teams revisit them, clarify details, and adjust priorities so the backlog stays relevant and ready for upcoming work.

 Examples Of User Stories In Agile Development

-Below is the Agile epic, coupled with corresponding user stories and acceptance criteria:
+Below is the checkout epic, along with corresponding user stories and acceptance-style task details:

 – Users can proceed without logging in or creating an account

-– Required fields (name, email, shipping address, payment details) must be completed before placing an order
+– Required fields including name, email, shipping address, and payment details must be completed before placing an order

 – An order confirmation page is displayed after successful payment